-The School reports deferred outflows related to deferred pension and OPEB costs.
+The School reports deferred outflows related to deferred pension, OPEB costs, and loss on bond refunding.

 In addition to liabilities, the statement of net position and/or balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.